khawatechnology/docker-cheat-sheet/README.md

 * [`docker volume ls`](https://docs.docker.com/engine/reference/commandline/volume_ls/)
 * [`docker volume inspect`](https://docs.docker.com/engine/reference/commandline/volume_inspect/)
+* `docker volume ls -f dangling=true` to list volumes not attached to any container

 Volumes are useful in situations where you can't use links (which are TCP/IP only).
 For instance, if you need to have two docker instances communicate by leaving stuff on the filesystem.